4 Tips to Help You Finance Your INSEAD MIM

 My advice is to also do your own research to explore funding options available in your home country.

 To get started, you may take a look at our list of MIM funding options by country.

-Many of you will be moving to France from abroad.
+Many of you will be moving to France and Singapore from abroad.
 This may imply changing the currency you are used to and adjusting your budget.
-This website will provide you with information on the cost of living in France and basic budget items you will need to foresee (we will focus separately on the expenses you will incur in Singapore).
+This website will provide you with information on the cost of living in France and basic budget items you will need to foresee, and here are some resources to gauge cost of living in Singapore.

 As the MIM Programme is short and intense, advance planning will be essential for success.
 Good luck with your application and we look forward to welcoming you on campus soon!